What Does the Bible Say About Intelligence?

 God’s view on intelligence is that it should lead to a deeper relationship with Him and a better understanding of His world.
 The Bible praises those who seek understanding and cautions against the folly of pride and the dangers of relying solely on human intellect.
 In the New Testament, Jesus exemplifies the perfect balance of intelligence, wisdom, and compassion, teaching us that true intelligence is not only about knowing facts but about understanding and applying God’s principles in our daily lives.

-See also What Does the Bible Say About Worshiping God?
+See also What Does the Bible Say About the Eagle Will Fall?

 The wisdom literature of the Bible, particularly the books of Proverbs and Ecclesiastes, is dedicated to exploring the nature of wisdom and understanding.
 These books offer practical advice on how to live wisely, emphasizing the importance of humility, righteousness, and the fear of the Lord as the foundation of true intelligence.